 Roseanne is interested in and inspired by architectural spaces where light has been used as a creative tool to define the structure and animate the space.
 Architects such as Tadao Ando & Steven Holl have been an influence on her practice, as have artists such as Hiroshi Sugimoto and Olafur Elliason whose work causes the viewer to have an awareness of their own presence in the viewing space.

 Roseanne Lynch lectures in Photography at CIT Crawford College of Art and Design in Cork and at Cork Centre fro Architectural Education.
 She is a former member of the Backwater Artists Group.
 Since receiving her Masters of Art by research in 2010 her experience as an exhibiting artist has expanded to include solo shows in Enschede, The Netherlands, Dublin, Cork and Belfast.
-Group shows Include China, Paris, Milan, Cork, Limerick and Dublin.
+Group shows Include China, California, Paris, Milan, Como, Cork, Limerick and Dublin.
 In March 2011 she received the first Alliance Francaise Photography award.

 She is represented by nag Gallery, Dublin [www.nagallery.ie].